DIvanov1ch/eCommerce-Application/README.md

 The application is powered by CommerceTools 🌐, a leading provider of commerce solutions for B2C and B2B enterprises.
 CommerceTools offers a cloud-native, microservices-based commerce platform that enables brands to create unique and engaging digital commerce experiences.

-Product purposes:

- - to provide an interactive and seamless experience to users from product discovery to checkout
- - to ensure a smooth journey for the users, enhancing their engagement and boosting their purchasing confidence 🚀

 Key pages in the application include:

 - Login and Registration pages 🖥️